SaschaZeGerman/loginbuddy/README.md

 id_token but also the response of a call to **/userinfo** to your application.
 It does **NOT** expose or persist or cache received access_token or refresh_token.
 Once responses are returned to your application loginbuddy remembers nothing ... .

-Loginbuddy only communicates with OpenID Connect providers using **TLS/SSL**.
+Loginbuddy only communicates with OpenID Providers using **TLS/SSL**.

 Loginbuddy itself can be configured easily to use a certificate signed by **Let's Encrypt**.
 This allows you to run loginbuddy in public with no TLS/SSL issues!

 With that, it follows best practices for OAuth and OpenID Connect.

+# Getting started

 ## Building and using the development container of loginbuddy:

 - Preparation